 FSNs are delivered in partnership with an Aboriginal Community Controlled Organisation and aim to provide culturally appropriate services which prioritise the needs of Aboriginal families.

-- improve parenting skills to safely care for their children at home;
+- Improve parenting skills to care safely for their children at home by teaching parenting skills

-- receive an integrated and coordinated service response to divert them from the child protection system; and
+- Receive an integrated and coordinated service response to divert them from the child protection system

 - Develop and strengthen culturally safe support networks.